miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 -   Search the web.
 -   Using an external database.
 -   Using a calculator or symbolic programming.
--   Using a python code interpreter.
+-   Using a Python code interpreter.

-This possible actions are commonly referred as **tools**, and the a set of actions is a **tool box**.
+These possible actions are commonly referred to as **tools**, and a set of actions is a **toolbox**.

-As an example, chatGPT has access to three different tools.
+As an example, ChatGPT has access to three different tools.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/chatgpt_tools.webp" width="80%" />
 </p>

-<p style="text-align:center; font-style: italic;">The gpt-4o model from the chatGPT web UI has access to web browsing, Dall-e image generator, and code interpreter. </p>
+<p style="text-align:center; font-style: italic;">The GPT-4 model from the ChatGPT web UI has access to web browsing, DALL·E image generator, and code interpreter. </p>

-At the time of writing gpt-4o has the knowledge cut date of October 2024.
+At the time of writing GPT-4 has the knowledge cutoff date of October 2024.
 That means that the pretraining has data until that date, and it knows nothing that happened thereafter.
-If I ask it about events posterior to that dat, it will use a web search tool to retrieve the necessary information.
+If I ask it about events after that date, it will use a web search tool to retrieve the necessary information.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/chatgpt_web_search.webp" width="80%" />